Generic selectors

 How long a fast should be is dependent upon our need and desire for God to intervene in our lives.
 The longer the fast, the more God will take notice of our suffering.
 In general, the length of a fast is dependent upon the gravity of the situation and the health of the individual.
 God takes both into consideration because what matters are the thoughts and intents of our hearts[21].
 The shortest fast mentioned in the Bible was that of King Darius.
 He fasted throughout the night while Daniel was in the den of lions:

-DANIEL 6:18 Then the king [Darius] went to his palace and spent the night fasting.
-And instruments of music were not brought before him, and his sleep fled from him.
+DANIEL 6:18 Now the king [Darius] went to his palace and spent the night fasting; and no musicians were brought before him.
+Also his sleep went from him.

 The longest fasts recorded in the Bible were forty days.
 Moses fasted forty days and nights three separate times[22].
 Elijah fasted forty days and nights when Jezebel sought to kill him.
 Of course, Jesus Christ also fasted forty days and nights prior to His encounter with Satan:

-EXODUS 34:28 And he [Moses] was there with the LORD forty days and forty nights.
-He neither ate bread nor drank water.
-And He wrote upon the tablets the words of the covenant, the Ten Commandments.
+EXODUS 34:28 So he [Moses] was there with the LORD forty days and forty nights; he neither ate bread nor drank water.
+And He wrote on the tablets the words of the covenant, the Ten Commandments.

-1 KINGS 19:8 And he [Elijah] arose, and ate and drank, and went in the strength of that food forty days and forty nights to Horeb, the mount of God.
+1 KINGS 19:8 So he [Elijah] arose, and ate and drank; and he went in the strength of that food forty days and forty nights as far as Horeb, the mountain of God.

-MATTHEW 4:2 And when He [Jesus Christ] had fasted for forty days and forty nights, afterwards He was famished.
+MATTHEW 4:2 And when He [Jesus Christ] had fasted forty days and forty nights, afterward He was hungry.

-ESTHER 4:16 “Go, gather together all the Jews who are present in Shushan, and fast for me [Esther], and do not eat nor drink three days, night or day.
-My maidservants and I will also fast in the same way.
-And so I will go in to the king, which is not according to the law.
-And if I perish, I perish.”
+ESTHER 4:16 “Go, gather all the Jews who are present in Shushan, and fast for me [Esther]; neither eat nor drink for three days, night or day.
+My maids and I will fast likewise.
+And so I will go to the king, which is against the law; and if I perish, I perish!”

 DANIEL 10:2-3 In those days I, Daniel, was mourning three full weeks.
-3 I ate no pleasant food, neither did flesh or wine enter my mouth, nor did I anoint myself at all, until three whole weeks were fulfilled.
+3 I ate no pleasant food, no meat or wine came into my mouth, nor did I anoint myself at all, till three whole weeks were fulfilled.

 Serious situations may require fasts lasting more than a day; again, health may be a factor.
 Lengthy fasts are not because God is hard of hearing; instead, they demonstrate to God just how earnestly we need and desire His intervention in our lives.
 The longer we set our minds upon God, the closer we draw to Him, and the more that He is entreated of us.
 Serious matters may require us to endure the greater affliction brought about by a longer fast in order to receive God’s intervention.